Shall I be mum?

-Rejoice, it's National Afternoon Tea Week - but where can you get your fix of diddy sandwiches and scones?
+Sorted for Mother's Day?
+If in doubt, book afternoon tea.
+But where can you get your fix of diddy sandwiches and scones?
 I know, I know!

 THE INDULGENT ONE: Hurley House Hotel, Hurley

 Hurley House Hotel has become a foodie destination in its own right.
-The perfect place to celebrate a special occasion, then – and the afternoon tea is a culinary food tour of the Great Britain (useful in a post Brexit world).
+The perfect place to celebrate a special occasion, then – and the afternoon tea is a culinary food tour of Great Britain (useful in a post-Brexit world).
 Smoked Loch Duart Salmon, Horseradish Cream, Caviar; Waterloo Cheese, Plum Tomato, Cucumber and Cumbrian Air-Dried Ham, Grain Mustard Sandwiches, served alongside Cornish potted mackerel and strawberry & cream choux bun, salted popcorn & caramel macaron and scones… not forgetting the scones.
 Foodie heaven. £42pp (including Champagne).

 THE SOPHISTICATED ONE: The Vineyard, Stockcross

 Pinkies perfectly poised, it’ 5-star all the way.
 The Vineyard nr Newbury is one of the finest wine hotels in the UK with 30,000 bottles snuggled up in the cellar, 100 of them available by the glass.
 Woohoo!
-Throw in a legendary afternoon tea and it’s practically perfect in every way.
+Throw in a quintessentially English afternoon tea and it’s practically perfect in every way.
 This is the Pastry Chef’s playground, serving exquisite cakes, scones and the neatest finger sarnies ever.
 Choose the Champagne wine flight (is there anything else?) or a tea flight experience and your drinks will be paired to each course. *Dabs napkin and starts on the 100 wines*.
-From £31.50pp.
+From £29.75pp.

-THE GIRLY ONE: Coworth Park, Ascot
+THE AWARD-WINNING ONE: Coworth Park, Ascot

 THE FUNKY ONE: Malmaison, Reading